-Step back in time in Puerto Rico
+Step back in time on a Puerto Rican Yacht Charter.

 Puerto Rico is rising as a yacht charter destination.
 Not only does this sunny Caribbean island offer a vibrant art and food scene, beautiful colonial architecture, and stunning beaches fringed by coral reefs and rainforest, but Puerto Rico’s outlying Spanish Virgin Islands also offer pristine cruising through an undeveloped archipelago often likened to the BVI’s of 40 years ago.

 Whether bathing in a deep pool under a waterfall, learning to surf along the wild beaches of Ricon, or kayaking through waters so rich in bioluminescence that it looks like it contains all the stars in the universe, Puerto Rico is an astonishing discovery.

 This is a country enjoying a cultural renaissance, with a huge amount to offer to the elite traveller.
 On a yacht charter in Puerto Rico you’ll discover a place of rich colour and life, of quiet islands and sunlit seas, of rainforest and magical caves, and of course, that deep salsa beat that gets your foot tapping under the Caribbean sun.